nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 - **Archives**
   - To ensure that users could keep their contacts list organised, we added the ability to archive their contacts.
-  - As such, we had to figure the best way to change the underlying architecture of `Model` in order to accommodate two `AddressBook`.
+  - As such, we had to figure the best way to change the underlying architecture of `Model` and `Storage` in order to accommodate two `AddressBook`.

+- **Undo/Redo**
+  - We allowed undoing and redoing commands in case users change their minds or make mistakes.
+  - We had to account for the state of both `AddressBook` and `ArchiveBook`.

 - **Copy**
-  - As there are a lot of details being stored in ModuleMateFinder, having some way to extract out details from your contacts would be a good-to-have feature.
-  - We decided to provide a way for users to retrieve information easily from their contacts by having a `copy` command.
+  - As there are a lot of details being stored in ModuleMateFinder, we decided to provide a way for users to retrieve information easily from their contacts by having a `copy` command.
   - This allows users to retrieve, for example, a contact's email to their clipboard and use it to send an email to them.
+  - We implemented different formats to allow different uses of copying, such as csv for excel.
 - **Sort**
   - We give users the ability to sort their contacts rather than simply remaining disorganised.
 This has multiple benefits to the user, especially when it comes to finding ModuleMates.
-  - For example, users can choose to sort by any parameter such as `Name`, or by their `Status`.
+  - For example, users can choose to sort by any parameter such as `Name` or `Status` as well as choose ordering.
 This allows them to effectively go through their contacts list.
 - **Filter**
   - Rather than allowing users to use `find` to find common modules between their contacts, we decided to implement a new command, `filter`.
   - The two commands have different use cases that we did not want to mix up, so this required the addition of a new `Predicate`.
   - With respect to AB3, the `find` command could not find users by `Tag`, so this is a much needed enhancement for ModuleMateFinder.
 - **Updated GUI**
   - In AB3, the GUI is very bare and plain.
 We altered the base UI to have a different, more relatable theme.
-  - Instead of using only text to represent certain fields, we decided to use visual representations as well.
+  - Instead of using only text to represent certain fields, we decided to use visual representations as well, such as diagrams for `status`.
   - Furthermore, we also added new windows in order to help unfamiliar users with the different commands, while ensuring that it stays optimised for fast typists.
   - Hence, we had to research and design on the best ways to optimise GUI for fast typists.
 - **Test Cases**
   - Many of the test cases would not have worked with ModuleMateFinder.
 We had to modify many of the unit tests in order to accommodate for this.
+  - We also had to add more test cases, especially for commands prone to bugs such as `Copy`.